codingABI/id3esp32obd2/README.md

 After launching the app, you have to connect to the previously paired Bluetooth device by pressing 🔗 to open the list "Bluetooth device" and select "aa:bb... id3esp32obd2" (aa:bb... would be the MAC address of your ESPp32).
 To manually disconnect an existing connection you can select "Disconnect" in the list "Bluetooth device".

 #### General usage
 In the app you can switch between several dashboards with the left ⇦ and right ⇨ buttons.
 When you move to another dashboard it could take up to 1.5 seconds to receive first data for the new dashboard and it could take several seconds to receive all dashboard data.
-When you always receive "ERR" the device could not get the requested data from the CAN bus.
+When you receive "ERR" all the time the device could not get the requested data from the CAN bus.
 In this case you should check the Serial output of the ESP32 for more details.

 #### Titlebar
 ![Title bar](assets/images/appTitleBar.jpg)